Bud Zipfel: Baseball career

 The Senators sold Zipfel's contract to the Cincinnati Reds at the end of the 1962 season.
 For the next four years, he played for minor league affiliates of the Reds, Detroit Tigers, Philadelphia Phillies and St. Louis Cardinals.
 He was not recalled to the major leagues and he retired from baseball after the 1966 season.

 Bud Zipfel is best remembered for hitting the game-winning home run on September 12, 1962, where Tom Cheney set the Major League Baseball record for strikeouts in a regular-season game.
 Cheney pitched brilliantly in 16 innings of work, giving up only one run while striking out a record 21 Baltimore Orioles.
 Cheney had 13 strikeouts through nine innings.

 It was not until the bottom of the 16th inning that teammate Bud Zipfel hit the game-winning home run off Orioles pitcher Dick Hall giving the Senators a hard-fought 2–1 victory and Cheney a win and a major league record that still stands today.
 To this day, Roger Clemens, Kerry Wood, and Max Scherzer have come threateningly close to Cheney's record, but all four have failed, each striking out 20 men in their respective 9-inning regulation games.

-After baseball

-After returning to Bellevelle, Zipfel became a successful real estate agent and developer.